gretchenff/flutterflow-docs/docs/faq/subscriptions.md

 > Which plan should I choose?
 What’s the difference between plans?

-Our free plan gives you access to our drag and drop app development environment as well as Firebase integration, such as Authentication and Cloud Firestore.

-Our *standard plan* offers additional features such as:

-- Sample Apps
-- Sharing Projects
-- Download Code
-- Priority Support Chat

-Out *Pro plan* offers everything in our standard plan, plus:

-- GitHub integration
-- API calls
-- Pre-built Components

-You can [try our paid plans](https://flutterflow.io/pricing.html) by signing up for a free trial!
+For a full overview of our plans, please visit our [Pricing Overview](https://flutterflow.io/pricing.html).
 If you aren't sure which plan is best for you, please reach out to us at support@flutterflow.io

 > How do I purchase a subscription?